sgibson47/play-the-game/notes.md

     displays a list of links to the show pages of existing games in the database
   - /rules; "Rules"
     displays the rules re how to play The Game

+4:
+Ok, so the back end is all set to take in a playerName and return a game ready to play.

+Next I need to make the front end POST the playerName data to /games and redirect to the new game's show page -- the show page could handle retreiving and setting the currentGame

+.... how do I get the page to redirect?